DMeechan/NBS-Open-Banking-Example/README.md

 If you don't already have an IBM Cloud account, [sign up here](https://www.ibm.com/cloud/).

 IBMers: use your IBM email
-Nationwide: use your Nationwide email
+Nationwide: use your personal email

 If you already have an account, [sign in here](https://console.bluemix.net/dashboard/).